Lawrence transit makes all rides free in 2023 with federal funding boost - NewsBreak

 Lawrence transit makes all rides free in 2023 with federal funding boost

-LAWRENCE, Kan. — The city of Lawrence follows Kansas City’s lead an makes the city’s transit system free for 2023.
+LAWRENCE, Kan. — The city of Lawrence follows Kansas City’s lead and makes the city’s transit system free for 2023.
 The program begins Jan.
 2.

 Lawrence Transit says it’s part of a pilot program and includes fixed route, T Lift, Night Line, and Sunday microtransit.